RobTrew/txtquery-tools/ftdoc url scheme and FTCopyAsURL/README.md

 ### Applications
 - As a kind of bookmark to a particular point in a document
-- As a way, when using the [FoldingText CLI](https://www.npmjs.org/package/foldingtext) to generate a single perspective or report from several documents, of creating links which jump back from the perspective to a specific document and line.
+- As a way (when using the [FoldingText CLI](https://www.npmjs.org/package/foldingtext) to generate a single perspective or report from several documents) of creating links which jump back from the perspective to a specific document and line.

 ### Use
 - Select a line or phrase in FoldingText